Andreoliveira85/ml-house-prediction/README.md

 full DSML project for IH students

-## Commands to run if you want to launch coude from files in your local machine:
+## Commands to run if you want to launch code from files in your local machine:

 * python3 -m venv venv
 * source venv/bin/activate